 After rumours surrounding his extra-marital affairs with another woman surfaced, Robert Herjavec and his wife Diane Plese separated on July 24, 2014 after 24 years of marriage and three adult children.
 Plese filed for divorce in March 2015.

-When a couple divorce, it’s not unusual for maintenance to form part of the financial settlement.
+When a couple divorces, it’s not unusual for maintenance to form part of the financial settlement.
 Only a few days ago, the Toronto Sun reported that a Canadian court had ruled that Shark Tank star Robert Herjavec should pay his ex-wife $125,000 per month in spousal maintenance payments, accompanied by a very sizeable capital settlement in the order of tens of millions of Canadian dollars.
-While maintenance payments on this scale are relatively rare, understanding what maintenance is, as well as the factors the courts may take into account when it comes to awarding maintenance payments, can help you to understand what to expect.
+While maintenance payments on this scale are relatively rare, understanding what maintenance is, as well as the factors the courts may take into account when it comes to awarding maintenance payments, can help you understand what to expect.

 What is spousal maintenance?